-Aligned to the priority given to preserving and maintaining the City's current infrastructure, the 2016/17 budget and MTREF provided for a significant increase in the area of asset maintenance.
-This is because of the urgent maintenance needed for some of the sewerage plants and a deteriorating water and sewer network that have resulted in the municipality losing it blue and green drop status.
-According to the Budget and Reporting Regulations, operational repairs and maintenance are not considered a direct expenditure driver but an outcome of certain other expenditures.
-Such as remuneration, purchases of materials and contracted services.
+Aligned to the priority given to preserving and maintaining the City's current infrastructure, the 2016/17 draft budget and MTREF provided for a significant increase in the area of asset maintenance.
+This is as a result of the urgent maintenance needed for some of the sewerage plants and a deteriorating water network that have resulted in the municipality losing it blue and green drop status.
+According to the Budget and Reporting Regulations; operational repairs and maintenance are not considered a direct expenditure driver but an outcome of certain other expenditures; such as remuneration; purchases of materials and contracted services.